Trump, a president obsessed with winning, spends the day refusing to admit his loss to Biden

 Historically, when Trump has faced down the prospect of failure — his divorces, his bankruptcies, his broke casinos, his fledgling football team and airline — he has simply walked away, either claiming victory or decrying an unfair system rigged against him, the victim.

 Even before the election results began clearly listing toward Biden, the president and his team had been following that playbook.
-On Saturday, the campaign put out a statement on behalf of Trump almost immediately after Biden was declared the winner, falsely claiming, “The election is far from over.”
+On Saturday, the campaign put out a statement on behalf of Trump almost immediately after Biden was declared the winner, falsely claiming that “the election is far from over.”

 But now, with Biden set to become the nation’s 46th president, it will be harder for Trump to ignore that reality, even if he never actually admits defeat.
-If Trump incinerates a final presidential norm by refusing to offer a gracious concession speech and attend his successor’s Inauguration Day, he will still, in 10 weeks, have to pack up the White House residence and vacate perhaps the most coveted address in America: 1600 Pennsylvania Avenue.
+If Trump incinerates a final presidential norm by refusing to offer a gracious concession speech and attend his successor’s Inauguration Day, he will still, in 10 weeks, have to pack up the White House residence and vacate perhaps the most coveted address in America: 1600 Pennsylvania Ave.

 On Saturday, the outside world seemed determined to force a man not known for his introspection to grapple with the magnitude of his loss.
 A CNN chyron blared: “Cities erupt in celebration after Biden beats Trump.”
-Both Trump’s home city of New York and his temporary one of Washington, D.C. — where 92.6 percent of voters chose Biden — were awash in euphoria.
+Both Trump’s home city of New York and his temporary one of Washington — where 92.6 percent of voters chose Biden — were awash in euphoria.

 Biden supporters thronged to the White House almost immediately, prompting officials to use snowplows to help move the crowd to make way for Trump’s motorcade when he returned from golf, clad in a crisp white “Make America Great Again” hat.
 The crowd performed the Village People’s “Y.M.C.A,” the walk-off music at Trump’s recent rallies — a throbbing mass jumping up and down with both relief and elation.

 Many of the hundreds gathered by the White House on Saturday afternoon seemed blissfully unaware of the president’s whereabouts.
-Some waved Biden flags, danced to Beyoncé, and sprayed one another with champagne.
+Some waved Biden flags, danced to Beyoncé and sprayed one another with champagne.
 Others hugged and kissed or — eyes moist with tears — called relatives and friends scattered throughout the country.

 One man, draped in a Puerto Rican flag, tossed a double pack of Bounty paper towels over the fence toward the White House — a reference to Trump’s visit to the hurricane-ravaged island early in his presidency, when he cavalierly tossed paper towels like basketballs into the crowd.

 Back in Trumpworld, the efforts at counterprogramming had a characteristically slapdash feel.
 Before Biden was declared the winner, the Trump campaign had scheduled a news conference at Four Seasons Total Landscaping in Philadelphia with the president’s lawyers, but when Trump initially tweeted it out, he incorrectly implied it was at the Four Seasons Hotel.
-The hotel’s Philadelphia location quickly offered its own clarification on social media, tweeting: “To clarify, President Trump’s press conference will NOT be held at Four Seasons Hotel Philadelphia.
+The hotel’s Philadelphia location quickly offered its own clarification, tweeting: “To clarify, President Trump’s press conference will NOT be held at Four Seasons Hotel Philadelphia.
 It will be held at Four Seasons Total Landscaping — no relation with the hotel.”

 Trump’s lawyers did ultimately show up at the right spot, speaking against a makeshift backdrop of blue and red Trump signs at the landscaping business, in view of a crematorium and an adult entertainment shop named “Fantasy Island.”
 Trump’s personal attorney, Rudolph W. Giuliani, yelled at the news conference that all the networks calling the race could be wrong.